 LiJia is an attorney with over a decade of experience in policy, litigation, and political strategy.
 Prior to joining Local Progress, she served as Counsel at Public Rights Project, an organization that empowers local and state governments to advance civil rights, worker and consumer rights, and environmental justice.
 At Public Rights Project, she launched a partnership with Local Solutions Support Center to fight abusive state preemption of local policymaking.
 LiJia has worked on the 2018 campaign to re-elect Senator Elizabeth Warren of Massachusetts and served as a law clerk for Judge Kiyo Matsumoto of the U.S. District Court for the Eastern District of New York.
 Prior to becoming a lawyer, LiJia worked as a research assistant at the Federal Reserve Board of Governors.

 LiJia earned her J.D. from Georgetown University Law Center and her B.S.F.S. from Georgetown University.
-She immigrated to the United States from China at age 5, grew up in Maryland, and currently resides in Brooklyn, NY with her husband (Andrew) and cat (Wilma).
+She immigrated to the United States from China at age 5, grew up in Maryland, and currently resides in Washington, DC, with her husband (Andrew) and cat (Wilma).

-Vail Kohnert-Yount is from Houston, Texas.
-She graduated from Georgetown University and Harvard Law School, where she co-founded PPP.
-Before law school, she worked at the Kalmanovitz Initiative for Labor and the Working Poor and at the U.S. Department of Labor.
-She is now a Skadden Fellow at Texas RioGrande Legal Aid in Brownsville, Texas, representing low-wage workers who have experienced wage theft, harassment, and discrimination.
-She is a long-time volunteer with Jane’s Due Process, which helps pregnant and parenting Texas minors access abortion and other civil rights.
+Vail Kohnert-Yount (she/her) is from Houston and lives in Brownsville, Texas.
+As a Harvard Law student, she co-founded PPP and organized to unionize graduate student workers with the United Auto Workers.
+She is now a Skadden Fellow at Texas RioGrande Legal Aid, representing low-wage workers who have experienced wage theft, sexual harassment, and discrimination in the borderlands.
+She is a proud shop steward and member of UAW Local 2320, the National Organization of Legal Services Workers.
+She also volunteers with Jane’s Due Process, helping pregnant and parenting Texas minors access abortion and other civil rights.

 Anna P. Prakash is a partner at the Nichols Kaster law firm in Minneapolis, where she is one of the leaders of the firm’s Civil Rights and Impact Litigation practice group.
 Her practice aims to tackle discrimination and the unjust imbalance of power across numerous settings and bring about meaningful change on behalf of those harmed by corporate or governmental wrongdoing.
 She focuses on complex class and multi-plaintiff actions, no matter where the underlying issues arise.
-As a result, Anna handles a wide variety of cases, including those involving public schools, employment, prisons, loans, and consumer transactions.
-She has represented thousands of class members in courts around the country.
 Over the course of her time at the firm, Anna has led the firm’s National Consumer Class Action practice group, been a member of the firm’s National Wage & Hour practice group, authored and argued class and individual appeals at the state and federal level, and worked consistently to pursue just causes and obtain meaningful relief on behalf of her clients.

-Anna is also involved in numerous professional organizations.
-She is the current employee-side cochair of the American Bar Association’s Occupational Safety and Health Committee, sits on the Nominating Committee for the National Association of Consumer Advocates, is a member of the Professional Development Committee of Twin Cities Diversity in Practice, and serves on the Board of Directors of the Public Justice Foundation, a nationwide charitable organization supporting high-impact lawsuits to combat social and economic injustice.
+Anna is also the current employee-side cochair of the American Bar Association’s Occupational Safety and Health Committee, sits on the Nominating Committee for the National Association of Consumer Advocates, is a member of the Professional Development Committee of Twin Cities Diversity in Practice, and serves on the Board of Directors of the Public Justice Foundation.
 Anna is a frequent speaker at national legal seminars, an adjunct professor of legal writing at the University of Minnesota Law School, and a past board member of the Minnesota Chapter of the National Employment Lawyers’ Association, as well as Standpoint, an organization that exists to serve domestic and sexual violence survivors, advocates, attorneys, and other professionals working within the justice system in Minnesota.
 Prior to joining Nichols Kaster, Anna served as an attorney for the United States Department of Education’s Office for Civil Rights and monitored special education compliance for the State of Minnesota.

 David has been the Executive Director of Towards Justice since 2018 and previously was Litigation Counsel with the organization.
 At Towards Justice, David has litigated several class and collective actions to attack systematic injustices in the labor market, including serving as lead counsel in the first antitrust case to challenge “no hire” provisions in franchise agreements among fast-food franchisees and several cases challenging the misclassification of workers.
 During the COVID-19 pandemic, David has been lead counsel or co-lead counsel in several large-scale cases brought by warehouse and meatpacking workers seeking to enforce public health guidance within their workplaces.